-- 7.1 It is required that the Scheme Operator complies with all FSC Standards related to the valuation of Scheme Assets and liabilities and Scheme pricing/crediting rates, in particular FSC Standard No. 9 'Valuation of Scheme Assets and Liabilities' and FSC Standard No 8 'Scheme Pricing', and FSC Standard 8A 'Crediting Rates'. - 7.2 Legislative and fiduciary responsibilities require Operators to operate a Scheme in a professional manner for the benefit of Scheme Investors.
+- 7.1 It is recommended that the Scheme Operator complies with all FSC Guidance Notes related to the valuation of Scheme Assets and liabilities and Scheme pricing/crediting rates, in particular FSC Guidance Note No. 50 'Valuation of Scheme Assets and Liabilities' and FSC Guidance Note No 48 'Scheme Pricing', and FSC Guidance Note 49 'Crediting Rates'. - 7.2 Statutory and fiduciary responsibilities require Operators to operate a Scheme in a professional manner for the benefit of Scheme Investors.
 The responsibilities include having adequate controls and systems in place to ensure that all elements of the valuation of Scheme Assets and pricing/crediting rates for determining Scheme Interests are conducted in an accurate, timely and consistent manner.
-Adequate documentation regarding source data, calculations and outputs must be maintained.
-Scheme Operators must also ensure that outputs from the valuation and pricing/crediting rate functions are monitored, with appropriate indicators and benchmarks in place which will signal any possible errors - 7.3 Where the pricing/crediting rate function is delegated to a third party ("the pricing/crediting rate agent"), the Scheme Operator will need to satisfy itself that the pricing/crediting rate agent's systems are robust and will procure accurate results.
-The Scheme Operator must continuously review the outputs from the pricing/crediting rate agent to satisfy itself that the pricing/crediting rate agent remains competent to carry out the function, and that it has taken reasonable care to ensure that the pricing /crediting rate agent has carried out its duties in a competent manner.
+Adequate documentation regarding source data, calculations and outputs should be maintained.
+Scheme Operators should also ensure that outputs from the valuation and pricing/crediting rate functions are monitored, with appropriate indicators and benchmarks in place which will signal any possible errors.

+7.3 Where the pricing/crediting rate function is delegated to a third party ("the pricing/crediting rate agent"), the Scheme Operator will need to satisfy itself that the pricing/crediting rate agent's systems are robust and will procure accurate results.
+The Scheme Operator should continuously review the outputs from the pricing/crediting rate agent to satisfy itself that the pricing/crediting rate agent remains competent to carry out the function, and that it has taken reasonable care to ensure that the pricing /crediting rate agent has carried out its duties in a competent manner.

-8 Documented and Transparent Assessment and Compensation of Errors in Pricing/Crediting Rates when Determining Scheme Interests
+8. Documented and Transparent Assessment and Compensation of Errors in Pricing/Crediting Rates when Determining Scheme Interests